nikitavoloboev/data/focusing/rules.md

 ## Finance

-- Adhere to [my budget](../economy/finance.md) that I set for each of N26 spaces.
+- Adhere to [my budget](../economy/finance.md) that I set in Monzo.
 - Keep digital receipts of expensive purchases for warranty (scan it, if it's in paper).
 - Make sure the payments go through for everything (flight tickets, etc).
 It can cause troubles down the road.